Predicting Hydroxyl Mediated Nucleophilic Degradation and Molecular Stability of RNA Sequences through the Application of Deep Learning Methods: Materials and Methods

 \subsubsection{Data Representation}

 As mentioned earlier, each base of the sequence has five target and two further structural features associated with it.
 This will be represented as a feature matrix for all three ML models.
 What is of particular interest however, is the Base Pair Probability Matrix associated with each sequence which takes the form $N \times N$, where $N$ is the number of bases in the sequence.
-It can be represented as a standard matrix (refer to Figure ~\ref{fig:bppm} for visualization) or as a graph (refer to Figure ~\ref{fig:graph_viz}) with nodes and edges.
-This distinction is import for the former form is used for the two RNN architectures whereas the latter is used for the GCN.
+This probability matrix was generated through a computational calculation, optimizing for the lowest possible entropy configuration of the secondary structure.
+It can be represented as a standard matrix (refer to Figure ~\ref{fig:bppm} for visualization) or as a graph (refer to Figure ~\ref{fig:graph_vis}) with nodes and edges (compared to a `normal' visualization of such a secondary sequence - refer to Figure ~\ref{fig:normal_vis}).
+The higher the likelihood of two bases interacting, the higher the likelihood of a non-covalent interaction (hydrogen bonding) occuring between the two nucleotides.
+This distinction between representations is important for the former form is used for the two RNN architectures whereas the latter is used for the GCN.